LeMinux/PresentingSecureProgramming/TakingInput/TakingInput.md

 https://www.example.com/page
 http://www.example.com/page
 ```
-This kind of canonicalization is more so for Search Engine Optimization (SEO) to find your website and better optimize recommendations.

-When you are dealing with your own website, the same principle of canonicalization still stands, but there are more attacks to consider.
+Then there is the part of the path inside the URL itself.
+Then there is the part of dealing with input in a website through the URL or input on the page.
-It is not just file traversal attacks but also XSS attacks, double encoding attacks, and UTF-8.
+Since this is dealing with the web, other attacks like XSS attacks, double encoding attacks, and UTF-8 are a concern.
-In order for sanitization to work effectively, the input needs to be converted to the canon form.
 Encoding is a large issue as double encoding can be used to obfuscate intent, or one level of encoding can be used to mask a character.
 As an example, some malicious input may be `<script>alert(0)</script>` as an XSS attack.
 On the first level of encoding this input turns into `%3Cscript%3Ealert%280%29%3C%2fscript%3E`.